ThaaoBlues/ecosys/readme.md

-	AppDownloadUrl        string // the url where to download the app NeedsInstaller        bool   // if we need to run the binary installer AppLauncherPath       string // the path to the main executable of your app AppInstallerPath      string // the installer path
+	AppDownloadUrl        string // the url where to download the app NeedsInstaller        bool   // if we need to run the binary installer AppLauncherPath       string // the path to the main executable of your app AppInstallerPath      string // the installer path,
 	AppUninstallerPath    string // the uninstaller path
 	AppSyncDataFolderPath string // the folder where the data to synchronize is stored }